"But for Rae this year is all about the comeback. “I had to dust myself off, pick myself up and channel all of the hardship into my music,” she said."

 With long-time friend David Huff at the production helm, she went back into the studio to record a 5 song EP.
 Solomon released the first single from the project, “Love Is Stupid,” a mid-tempo tongue and cheek ballad about having your heartbroken but still believing in love; which can be found on iTunes, Amazon and streaming services like Spotify and iHeart.

 “I'm not afraid to let my music speak to deeper emotions anymore or to just allow my music to be fun.
 The songs I wrote for this project came out of a year filled with heartbreak.
-A lost record deal, a messy break-up and being left homeless (by no fault of your own) gives you a lot of things to write about.
+A lost record deal and a messy break-up gives you a lot of things to write about.
 But I've come back with life even brighter than what I had before.
 I think that's the beauty of it.
 I had to give myself permission to be vulnerable, but more importantly, I had to give myself permission to let my voice be what it is, mine,” said Solomon.

 The right time for the release of “Love Is Stupid” came on the heels of Rae announcing the launch of an all-female music festival she co-founded called Zenitheve, set to tour the country in 2019/2020.